ggez44/frc/README.md

 2024cabe_qm19:   	 7 	- 21     	(7137 5430 8045) - (7245 9609 581)
   </pre>
 </details>

-11. **Match Score Forecast** - similar to what statbotics does (except they use epa)
+11. **Match Score Forecast** - similar to what statbotics does (except they use epa) - TODO add opponent foul points

 ### Other ideas
-1. Can easily do shares of Auto/Teleop/Endgame points, but won't be too different from what statbotics/epa has already
-2. Can see where on the stage people climbed, but this doesn't seem useful
+1. Can see where on the stage people climbed, but this doesn't seem useful
-3. Can see who can get the 2-pt mobility in auto, but not sure that's too useful
+2. Can see who can get the 2-pt mobility in auto, but not sure that's too useful
-4. A lot more complicated, but based on the calculated Point Share, we can go back to the match data again and see how the other alliance did compared to their expected.. this might give us Defense Efficiency
+3. A lot more complicated, but based on the calculated Point Share, we can go back to the match data again and see how the other alliance did compared to their expected.. this might give us Defense Efficiency

 ### Available data from TBA match api
 ```